ccdaisy/Spiral-Knights-Model-Converter/README.md

 #BIG NEWS!
 That's right.
 Spiral Knights Model to OBJ is starting to accept .DAT files!
-Some time today I will hopefully fix the error that is causing the reading code shown in the repository to be faulty.
+Hopefully some time within the next 7 days I will fix the error that is causing the reading code shown in the repository to be faulty.
 (If you are curious, the field reader in BinaryImporter.java seems to not read .DAT files correctly.
 I get the error "Exception in thread "AWT-EventQueue-0" java.lang.IllegalArgumentException: Illegal initial capacity: -1318888063")

 **BEFORE YOU GET TOO HAPPY, THERE IS SOME DISCOURAGING NEWS** .DAT reading will have to come in either 2 or 3 updates (3 if I include the AutoDesk FBX exporter).
 Here's why and how they will be released: